 Shoe Making Process

-How are shoes made in factories?.
-The process for making shoes is the same for any kids sneaker, Air Jordan™, or women’s high heel fashion shoe.
+How are shoes made in factories?
+The manufacturing process for shoes is basically the same for all types of shoes.
+The sports shoe manufacturing process used to make a kids sneaker, Air Jordan™, or women’s high heel fashion shoe are very similar.
 Shoe factories around the world follow the basic steps to make a shoe.

 In this article, we will look at each of these factory processes for shoes.
 Of course, the number of operations is not 3.
 The number of operations is more like 30,000 depending on how you are counting.

 The shoe production process starts with cutting the materials.
 Shoe parts are generally cut by steel dies in a hydraulic press.
 The cutting dies for shoe parts look like simple cookie cutters but they are very sharp.
 Every shoe part requires it’s own cutting die.
 Every part for every size needs its own die.
 These shoe parts are called the shoe pattern.
 To support the production of high volume shoes in popular sizes, often many die sets are required.
 The cutting dies are placed on the leather or fabric materials by hand, then the press closes to make the cuts.

 After the parts are cut a worker will carefully organize and stack the shoe parts.
 The parts will then be moved on to be processed before stitching.
 The parts will be marked for alignment or have logos added by the embroidery or printing departments.

 Once the parts are prepared, the shoe factory workers will organize the parts into kits for the stitching department.